Rounak999/tokenbypass/README.md

 Your goal is to **perform a cross-origin email change without the user’s consent** while they're logged in.

+> ⚠️ **Note:** If the exploit does not work in the latest Firefox, try using an older version of Firefox or Chrome.
 ---

 ## 🚀 Run the Lab via Docker